 The parameter is mandatory if the report trigger parameter is configured for A2 event reporting or A2 event triggered periodic reporting and the job type parameter is configured for Immediate MDT or combined Immediate MDT and Trace.

-Detailed definition of the parameter is in 3GPP TS 36.331 [32].
+Detailed definition of the parameter for LTE is in 3GPP TS 36.331 [32].

 - The parameter is an Integer number between 0-97.

+Detailed definition of the parameter for NR is in 3GPP TS 38.331 [43].

+- The parameter is an Integer number between 0-127.

 5.10.7a Event Threshold for RSRQ